A-I-nstein/rust_nRF52833/README.md

     - Run command to run in dev profile - cargo run
     - Run command to run in release profile - cargo run --release

+## How to run the nrf-hal implementations?
+- The implementation that uses nrf-hal instead of microbit-v2 is present in the examples folder
+- Use cargo to run the program
+    - Run command - cargo run --example {program name} --release

 ## Prerequisites

 ### Hardware